Today (March 9, 2016): Review of The Lanesborough London (UK).

 TIPS FOR FUTURE GUESTS & SAVE MONEY

 - Save money: read my tips for getting the best deal at a luxury hotel like The Lanesborough London.
-Book a room at the cheapest price and/or receive many free perks!
+Book a room at the cheapest rate and/or receive many complimentary perks!

-- Save money: Enjoy free VIP amenities when booking via Virtusoso (e.g. upgrade on arrival, daily English Breakfast, $100 USD spa credit, early check-in, and late check-out, and $100 USD spa or food credit).
+- Save money: get complimentary VIP perks when booking via Virtusoso (e.g. upgrade on arrival, daily English Breakfast, early check-in, late check-out, and $100 USD spa or food credit).

-- While all rooms are great, a junior suite will give you a little more space and feeling of comfort.
+- Room tip: while all rooms are great, a junior suite will give you a little more space and feeling of comfort.